 We have the best guides who are highly skilled with significant knowledge for this trek.
 You will be in safe hands in case of any obstacles on the way.
 Our fully-trained guides will enhance your trekking adventure and fun.

-Our porters are similarly well known about the trek and are at all times fully equipped with gears.
+Our porters are similarly well-known about the trek and are at all times fully equipped with gear.
 The porters are well looked after, and as per the company policy, a single porter will carry a maximum weight of 25 kg.

 Why Manaslu Larke Pass Trekking?

 Manaslu Larke Pass trekking started gaining popularity when the road was built near the Annapurna area.
 Manaslu Circuit has become one of the best alternatives to the Annapurna trail.
-For people who see the authentic and raw beauty of Nepal, Manaslu Larke Pass trek is best suited for you.
-Different cultures, traditions Gurung, Magar, and Sherpa communities provide a face to face encounter with the different ethnicities in Nepal.
+For people who see the authentic and raw beauty of Nepal, the Manaslu Larke Pass trek is best suited for you.
+Different cultures, traditions Gurung, Magar, and Sherpa communities provide a face-to-face encounter with the different ethnicities in Nepal.

-The beautiful terrain, along with the trail, gives way to astounding views of mountains like Manaslu, Himchuli, Annapurna II, Kangguru and more which stands proudly, covered in a blanket of mesmerizing snow.
-You get to be in touch with nature while you pass through lush rhododendron, pine, oak forests, massive waterfalls, variant wildlife and the blend of brown and green hills.
+The beautiful terrain, along with the trail, gives way to astounding views of mountains like Manaslu, Himchuli, Annapurna II, Kangguru, and more which stands proudly, covered in a blanket of mesmerizing snow.
+You get to be in touch with nature while you pass through lush rhododendrons, pine, and oak forests, massive waterfalls, variant wildlife, and the blend of brown and green hills.
 Manaslu Larke Pass trek takes you to the high altitude of 5106 m which gives you all the adrenaline rush and adventure.